kaotoby/DotNetEmailTemplatingDemo/README.md

 # DotNetEmailTemplatingDemo
-.NET Email templating with RazorEngine and external CSS (using Premailer)
+.NET Email templating with [RazorEngine](https://github.com/Antaris/RazorEngine) and [Premailer](https://github.com/milkshakesoftware/PreMailer.Net) (external CSS support)

 # How to use
 Please replase configs in App.config before you run the demo